 POSITION: Support legislation to improve the Low-Income Housing Tax Credit.
+Support legislation to establish a new home loan program for first responders and teachers.

 FEDERAL ISSUE: Assessment of Fair Housing Rule

 BACKGROUND; HOW IT MAY AFFECT CHARLOTTE COUNTY: In 2015, the Obama Administration published a final rule entitled Affirmatively Furthering Fair Housing (AFFH), which aimed to provide HUD program participants with new guidance to help them meet the requirements of the Fair Housing Act.
 This rule, however, was seen as overly prescriptive and burdensome by some stakeholders and did not do anything to assist with the overall inadequate supply of affordable housing, instead of diverting significant time and effort to data collection and compliance.
 Additionally, there were concerns that the rule could make local governments and housing authorities more vulnerable to third-party lawsuits.
 The rule required stakeholders to use an Assessment Tool, created by HUD, to conduct and submit an Assessment of Fair Housing to HUD, but these tools proved difficult to develop.